In re Equifax Inc. Securities Litigation

 On April 23, 2018, Lead Plaintiff filed the Consolidated Class Action Complaint.

 The Complaint asserts claims arising from false and misleading statements made by Equifax and its executives concerning the Company’s data security, compliance with applicable laws, regulations and industry practices concerning cybersecurity and the Company’s internal controls.
 The claims arise from the massive data breach the Company experienced in 2017 after having touted Equifax’s cybersecurity and compliance, as well as the importance of its role as a “trusted steward” of sensitive consumer information.
 The action further alleges that the truth about Equifax’s vulnerability to unauthorized intrusions into its data systems was revealed to investors in the days following the Company’s September 7, 2017 announcement that its systems had been compromised in one of the largest data breaches in U.S. history, resulting in the theft of highly-sensitive information regarding approximately 148 million Americans.
-Over $3 billion in shareholder value was destroyed when the facts concealed by Defendants’ false and misleading statements were revealed through these disclosures.
+Following disclosure of the data breach that allegedly revealed significant deficiencies in Equifax’s cybersecurity, Equifax shares experienced a sharp decline in value.

-On January 28, 2019, the Court sustained the majority of Plaintiffs' Complaint.
-The decision sustains Plaintiffs' claims against Equifax and former CEO Richard Smith.
+On January 28, 2019, the Court substantially sustained Plaintiffs' Complaint.
+The decision sustains Lead Plaintiff’s claims against Equifax and former CEO Richard Smith.
 The Court decided that the complaint sufficiently alleged claims against Equifax and Smith, rejecting Defendants’ arguments regarding falsity, scienter and loss causation.
-Importantly, the Court accepted Plaintiffs' allegation that the class period should begin in February 2016 and continue through disclosure of the Data Breach in September 2017.
-The Court sustained Plaintiffs' arguments regarding false statements concerning the adequacy of the Company’s cybersecurity efforts and compliance with applicable cybersecurity regulations and industry standards.
-The Court did dismiss certain of Plaintiffs' other alleged false statements, including statements concerning Equifax’s risk disclosures and internal controls, and statements that Judge Thrash believed were appropriately characterized as opinions.
+Importantly, the Court accepted Lead Plaintiff’s allegation that the class period should begin in February 2016 and continue through disclosure of the Data Breach in September 2017.
+The Court sustained Lead Plaintiff’s arguments regarding false statements concerning the adequacy of the Company’s cybersecurity efforts and compliance with applicable cybersecurity regulations and industry standards.
+The Court dismissed certain of Lead Plaintiff’s other alleged false statements, including statements concerning Equifax’s risk disclosures and internal controls, and statements that Judge Thrash held were appropriately characterized as opinions.